Priyank-Solanki/GitHub-Help/README.md

 # GitHub Help
 > ## How to create README.md file
-> > if you want to use heading tags you have to use '#'.
+> > If you want to use heading tags you have to use '#'.
 > > ```
 > > <h1> '#' </h1>
 > > <h2> '##' </h2>